Stroke exercises can help patients regain mobility and strength in the body.

 19. Palm Up and Down (Hands)

 Place your hand on a table top with your palm facing up.
 Then, use your non-affected hand to help flip your palm down.
 Repeat back and forth.
 Palm up, palm down.
-Repeat 10 times total.
+Repeat this recovery exercise 10 times total.

 20. Cane Stretch (Arm)

 Place your affected hand on a cane with your non-affected hand on top.
 Then, slowly lean onto the cane.
 You should feel a gentle stretch through your affected arm.
 Hold for 3 seconds, and then return to center.
 Repeat 5 times.